facebookexperimental/MIRAI/README.md

 You'll need to install MIRAI as described [here](https://github.com/facebookexperimental/MIRAI/blob/master/documentation/InstallationGuide.md).

 To run mirai, use cargo with `RUSTC_WRAPPER` set to `mirai`.
-Use `rustup override` to set your crate to use the same version of Rust as MIRAI as described in the [Installation Guide](https://github.com/facebookexperimental/MIRAI/blob/master/documentation/InstallationGuide.md).
+Use `rustup override` to make Cargo use the same version of Rust as MIRAI as described in the [Installation Guide](https://github.com/facebookexperimental/MIRAI/blob/master/documentation/InstallationGuide.md).

 The easiest way to get started is to first build your project in the normal way.
 When there are no compile errors,